-enough to it and it seems to lack depth.
-Medicine Head have vecrec away from the "Pictures In The Sky" style with "Only Do Wha Is True" (Dandelion 2001-325) This song is quietly pleasant, bu very slow moving.
-Perhaps afte: prolonged bombardment, it could catch on.
+Medicine Head have vecree

+"Pictures In The away from the "Pictures In The Sky" style with "Only Do Wha Is True" (Dandelion 2001-325) This song is quietly pleasant, but very slow moving.
+Perhaps after prolonged bombardment, it could

-NEW WORLD make commer New WORLD make commer cial singles, so there's little doubt that this simple-but-infec-tious ditty will be heard around the land very soon.
-It's a nice tune too, on much the same line: as their last single.
-"Sister Jane' (RAK 130), contances from
+NEW WORLD make commer cial singles, so there's little doubt that this simple-but-infectious ditty will be heard around the land very soon.
+It's a nice tune too, on much the same line as their last single.
+"Sister Jane" (RAK 130).

-Surprising gentleness from Barclay James Harvest, with con-trolled electric guitar and sof drums, completely reverse all pre-vious ideas on their excess of volume.
-"I'm Over To You", (Harvest HAR 5051) is a pleasant sound indeed.
+Surprising gentleness from Barclay James Harvest, with controlled electric guitar and sof drums, completely reverse all previous ideas on their excess of volume.
+"I'm Over To You, (Harvest HAR 5051) is a pleasant sound indeed.